pierrepo/handson-scientific-literature-embeddings/content/setup.md

-# Setup an environment
+# Setup the hands-on environment

 ## Install uv

-`uv` is a (relatively new) tool to manage Python environments and dependencies.
+`uv` is a relatively new tool to manage Python environments and dependencies.
 It is similar to `pipenv` or `poetry`, but with a focus on simplicity and speed.

 Install `uv` on your user account (on Linux / macOS):